azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Songstress Sarah Fitzgerald takes a mysterious girl named Rouge as her helper</p>
+<p align="center">Songstress Sarah Fitzgerald takes a mysterious girl named Rouge as her helper.
+After one of her performances, Sarah and her lover are attacked, and a woman named Naomi approaches Rouge with information about Sarah.
+What is Sarah hiding in her past?</p>
 </td>
 </tr>
 </table>